macavali/reaction/README.md

 Using [roqet](http://librdf.org/) it is possible to run queries in the [SPARQL](http://www.w3.org/TR/sparql11-query/) language angainst the RDF graph produced by `krdf`.
-The `examples/contact.sparql` file contains a query to extract the contact graph -- which agents and sites become bound under a particular rule.
+The `examples/binding.sparql` file contains a query to extract the forward part of the contact graph -- which agents and sites become bound under a particular rule.
 An example command line is,
 ```
 krdf -f examples/tcs.kappa -a -m -n | \
-    roqet -D - -r table examples/contact.sparql
+    roqet -D - -r table examples/binding.sparql
 ```
 [roqet](http://librdf.org) can produce output in a variety of machine-readable formats (json, xml, csv) as well as some human